jalacox/https-jalacox.github.io-reading-notes-/Reading-Notes/201/Class01/class-01.md

 [Metadata in HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML)

-<sub>Some reading above about HMTL for further understanding.</sub>
+<sub>Some reading above about HTML for further understanding.</sub>

 What is an HTML attribute?